HR customer needs audit

 1. DEPARTMENT ORGANISATION: This refers to restructuring or realigning functions within the Human Resources department to be more responsive to customer needs and to act proactively to accomplish organisational objectives:

--The Human Resources Department mission is defined and
+-The Human Resources Department mission is defined and well-communicated.

 -Functions/services and individual accountability are defined.